mas-bandwidth/gafferongames/content/post/how_the_go_stone_moves.md

 In previous articles we mathematically defined the shape of a go stone and tessellated its shape so it can be drawn with 3D graphics hardware.

 Now we want to make the go stone move, obeying Newton's laws of motion so the simulation is physically accurate.
 The stone should be accelerated by gravity and fall downwards.
-I also want the stone to rotate so it tumbles realistically as it falls through the air.
+I also want the stone to rotate so it tumbles as it falls through the air.

 ## The Rigid Body Assumption